ArturoAmaya/ScriptParser/syntax.md

 - scene background [str]: rgb string for the background of a scene
 - output dimension[tuple[int,int]]: output dim. defaults to 1280x720 while I have the trial API key
 - media-avatar-ratio [float]: how much of the composed clip's width should be occupied by the media and how much by the avatar. media is 1, avatar is represented by this value, so 1+ratio x slides width = output dim width. determines how we cut the avatar up.

+The ones that are currently supported are the following:
+- type [enum] what kind of video composition - pip and avatar-only are the currently supported options
+- output_dim [tuple[float;float]] output dimensions of the clip - generally 1280x720 for us

 IGNORE:
 - avatar scale [float]: scale of the avatar.
 [0.0,2.0]